oroinc/documentation/user_guide/first_steps.rst

 Set Up and Further Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Each group of stakeholders can be represented in OroCRM with a specific Roles.
+Each group of stakeholders can be represented in OroCRM with a specific Role.
 The ways to create roles is described in the :ref:`Roles Management guide <user-guide-user-management-permissions-roles>`.

 Roles assigned to each :term:`user <User>` define what system modules and functionalities will be available to them, as well as what records this user will be able to view, create and process.
-This way you can make sure that salesmen see information important to promote you goods (e.g. the history of orders, abandoned carts, etc.) but cannot manage user passwords in the system.
-This provides for the both security(as you can then limit access to information to users with specific roles only) and convenience of the system usage and optimal usage of the work-time (as your employees will not be overwhelmed with excessive information that is not required for their job).
+This way, you can make sure, for example, that the salesmen see information important to communicate with customers(e.g. the history of orders, abandoned carts, etc.) but cannot manage user passwords in the system.

+This provides for the both security (as you can then limit access to information to users with specific roles only) and convenience of the system usage and optimal usage of the work-time (as your employees will not be overwhelmed with excessive information that is not required for their job).